metavalent/metavalent.github.io/_drafts/2021-06-25-17-35-39-And-The-Blind-Shall-See.md

 categories: metavalent
 tags: metavalent
 created: 2021-06-25T17:35:39-10:00
-modified: 2021-06-25T17:40:28-10:00
+modified: 2021-06-25T17:41:00-10:00
 ---

-"A blind man can perceive objects after a gene from algae was added to his eyes."
+### A blind man can perceive objects after a gene from algae was added to his eyes

 > Researchers are trying to genetically reengineer people’s retinas to restore vision.